sbormann/ioBroker.iqontrol/README.md

 ![Example](img/screenshot2.jpg)

 Runs in any Browser.
-You can save it as Web-App on iOS-Homescreen and it looks and feels like a nativ app.
+You can save it as Web-App on iOS-Homescreen and it looks and feels like a native app.
-It´s fully customizable.
+It's fully customizable.